Universal Outlier Hypothesis Testing

 The solution to $\sum\limits_{i \in S} D \left( q_{i} \| \mu \right) + \sum\limits_{j \notin S} D \left( q_{j} \| \pi \right) =0$ is uniquely given by $q_{i} =\mu$ for $i \in S$, $q_{j}= \pi$ for $j \notin S$.
 Because $\vert S \vert < M/2$, $\vert S' \vert < M/2,$ there is no $S, S' \in \mathcal{S},$ such that $S=\{1, 2, \ldots, M\} \setminus S'$.
 Let $q_{i} =\mu$ for $i \in S$, $q_{j}= \pi$ for $j \notin S$, it then follows that

 for any $S, S' \in \cal{S}$, $S' \neq S$.
 In other words, the objective function in (\ref{eqn-optimB}) is strictly positive at any feasible $(q_{1}, q_{2}, \ldots, q_{M})$.
 By the continuity of the objective function in (\ref{eqn-optimB}) and the fact that $E_{(S, S')}$ is compact for any $S, S' \in \cal{S}$, it holds that the value of the optimization function in (\ref{eqn-optimB}) is strictly positive for every pair of $S, S' \in \cal{S}$, $S \neq S'$.
-This establishes the universally exponential consistency of our proposed universal test.
+This establishes the exponential consistency of the GL test in (\ref{eqn-univtestsecB1}).

-\tdblue{Next to prove the second assertion, it suffices to prove that even when the typical distribution is known, there cannot exist a universally exponentially consistent test in differentiating the null hypothesis from any other hypothesis with a positive number of outliers.} \tdblue{To this end,} let $S \subset \{1, 2, \ldots, M\}$, $\vert S\vert \geq 1$ denote an arbitrary set of outlier coordinates.
+\tdblue{Next to prove the second assertion, it suffices to prove that even when the typical distribution is known, there cannot exist a universally exponentially consistent test in differentiating the null hypothesis from any other hypothesis with a positive number of outliers.} \tdblue{To this end,} let $S \subset \{1, 2, \ldots, M\}$, $\vert S\vert \geq 1$ denote an arbitrary set of outliers.
 To distinguish between the null hypothesis and $S$, \tdblue{a test is done} based on a decision rule $\delta : \cY^{Mn} \rightarrow \{0, 1\}$, where $0$ corresponds to the null hypothesis and $1$ the hypothesis with $S$ being the outliers.
 It should be noted that $\delta$ can only be a function of $\pi$ and the observations $\cY^{Mn}$.